Elsworth "Elzie" (or "Elza") Mayle was born on April 21, 1876, in Barbour County, WV, the son of Hiram "Poke" and Margaret (Minerd) Mayle.

 Son Oscar Mayle (1909-1981) was born in 1909.

-The Mayles produced a family of four children -- Hartsel Mayle, Anna Mae "Annie" Lantz, Ronnie L. Mayle and Bartsel Mayle.
+The Mayles together produced a family of four children -- among them Hartsel Mayle, Anna Mae "Annie" Lantz, Ronnie L. Mayle and Bartsel Mayle.

 Sadly, their son Hartsel (or "Hartzell") Mayle died in Barbour County at the tender age of three months, five days on Aug.
 16, 1932, caused by bronchial pneumonia.